dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Time heals griefs and quarrels, for we change and are no longer the same persons.
-Neither the offender nor the offended are any more themselves.
+  The sensitivity of men to small matters, and their indifference to great ones, indicates a strange inversion.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (921 days)
+## 🌟 Experiences (922 days)

 ### 🧮 Programming languages